ThingLabsIo/ThingLabsIo.github.io/pages/workshop/thingy-4-windows/05-sending-d2c-messages.md

 # Send Messages Based on Button Presses
 For the ambient light measurement, you are sending a message once per second regardless of whether the light has changed.
 For the button, send a message based on an explicit state change (i.e. a button press event or release event).

 1. Locate the `Timer_Tick` method (the one from the previous lab that is used to collect sensor data).
-2. Define a state variable before the `Timer_Tick` method to maintain the state of messages sent.
 2. Modify the `Timer_Tick` method as follows:

 {% highlight csharp %}